DataDog/hiring-engineers/answers.md

 Clicking on the ((no-namespace) dashboard) link brings you [here](https://app.datadoghq.com/dash/integration/custom?live=true&tpl_var_scope=host%3Ajordans-pc&page=0&is_auto=false&from_ts=1527185954883&to_ts=1527189554883&tile_size=m):
 <a href="https://www.flickr.com/photos/158412660@N04/40521357180/in/dateposted/" title="my_metric"><img src="https://farm1.staticflickr.com/968/40521357180_72b63db753_z.jpg" width="640" height="323" alt="my_metric"></a>

-**Issue for this part** I was not able to determine why my metric was showing up as *no-namespace*.
+**Issue for this part:** I was not able to determine why my metric was showing up as *no-namespace*.
 Before creating my own metric, I followed the [your first check](https://docs.datadoghq.com/developers/agent_checks/#your-first-check) example.
-WHen I created the hello world metric, it showed up properly on my host map as 'Hello'.
+When I created the hello world metric, it showed up properly on my host map as 'Hello'.
 When I created my own metric it did not.
 I assume it is a result of how I set up the instances section in my configuration file, but was unable to resolve it.

 **Bonus Question**
 To only send the metric at an interval of 45 seconds without altering the python file, simply add: ```min_collection_interval: 45``` to the instances section of the config file as shown above.